klayu/hb_dialpine/content/english/pages/success.md

 draft: false
 ---

-Your Phone Bookings integrated with Google Calendar and Google Contacts are **ready**.
+You are **ready**

-You can make your first call right now !
+Go ahead and make your first call right now at the below number.

+Enter the provider code below when asked.

 {{< queryTable params=.Params >}}